-detailed placement shows that wirelength reduction from rewiring is independent of detailed placement and can be used as an addition to detailed placement.
-Furthermore, the runtime of rewiring is close to the runtime of the placer, which shows that our method is efficient and effective for wirelength reduction.
-The results of the experiments are shown in Table 4 and Table 5.
+The second experiment compares the wirelength reduction gained from rewiring and detailed placement.
+It also compares the wirelength reduction of rewiring before and after detailed placement.
+The maximum number of inputs allowed for symmetry detection is 16 in this experiment.
+From the results, it is found that our method can effectively reduce wirelength by about 4.3%, which is comparable to the improvement due to detailed-placement.
+That the wirelength reduction is almost the same when rewiring is used before and after detailed placement shows that wirelength reduction from rewiring is independent of detailed placement and can be used as an addition to detailed placement.
+Furthermore, the runtime of rewiring is close to the total runtime of global placement plus detailed placement, which shows that our method is efficient and effective for wirelength reduction.
+Empirical results are shown in Tables 4 and 5.